cwelch1070/WebApplication/README.md

 ## About
 This project was my first experience with the java Spring Framework and was meant to help myself better understand how creating web application with a language like java works.
-During the creation of this simple CRUD app I was able to connect my java code to a MySQL database using hibernate.
+During the creation of this simple CRUD app I was able to connect my java code to a MySQL database using hibernate and display the information from the database on an HTML page with Thymeleaf.

-### How it Works
-The application was generated using spring initializer through the eclipse IDE.
-From there the application.properties file is configured to connect hibernate with the    database
+## Take Aways
+- Understanding of Spring, Hibernate and Thymeleaf
+- Comprehension of CRUD application
+- Advantages of the Spring Framework